jeremytregunna/kevo/docs/engine.md

 # Engine Package Documentation

 The `engine` package provides the core storage engine functionality for the Kevo project.
-It integrates all components (WAL, MemTable, SSTables, Compaction) into a unified storage system with a simple interface.
+It implements a facade-based architecture that integrates all components (WAL, MemTable, SSTables, Compaction) into a unified storage system with a clean, modular interface.

 ## Overview

 The Engine is the main entry point for interacting with the storage system.
-It implements a Log-Structured Merge (LSM) tree architecture, which provides efficient writes and reasonable read performance for key-value storage.
+It implements a Log-Structured Merge (LSM) tree architecture through a facade pattern that delegates operations to specialized managers for storage, transactions, and compaction.

 Key responsibilities of the Engine include:
 - Managing the write path (WAL, MemTable, flush to SSTable)